seed-rs/seed-homepage/markdown/fetch.md

 ## Updating state
+## Todo: This section is out of date, and the behavior it describes will change in the future.

 To update the model outside of the element-based event system, we call `update_state` on our state var, which is the first parameter in our view func.
 A consequence of this is that we must pass state to any components that need to update state in this way.
 This